Extreme Research Report: Weather Watch Lesson for Grades 6-8

 - Use proper writing conventions to complete an informative research report

 - Share what they have learned with the class through an oral presentation

 Step 1: Have the class share types of extreme weather that they've experienced or read about; list these on a board or chart paper.
 (Save this list for Day 2.)

 Step 2: Inform students they will be creating their own extreme weather along with calm non-extreme weather.
 In pairs, have students visit the Weather Maker section of Weather Watch.

 Step 3: Allow students to explore creating different weather conditions, directing them to observe the effects of certain changes.
 Students should pay particular attention to air pressure, temperature, wind, and humidity.

 Step 4: After students are familiar with how the machine works, ask them to manipulate the Weather Maker to create specific conditions such as a blizzard, a warm calm sunny day, or melting snow.

 Step 1: Revisit the list of extreme weather conditions students generated.
-Tell the class they will soon be choosing their own extreme weather conditions to research and report in.
+Tell the class they will soon be choosing their own extreme weather conditions to research and report on.

 Step 2: Review the Weather Facts (PDF) as a class.
 Discuss how each term can be related to an extreme weather condition.
 As a class, write a simplified and clear definition for each word.
 Have students record these meanings in their notebooks.

-Step 3: Have students read through the recommended research topics in the Weather Watch Research Starter.
-Remind students to visit as many of the links as possible in order to generate a comprehensive list of possible topics.
-Advise students to star one or two topics that that they would be interested in learning more about.
+Step 3: Have students read through the following research topics and conduct research on them online or at the school library.
+Ask students to star one or two topics that that they would be interested in learning more about.